Life As an Auditor

 - Examine whether the organization’s objectives are reflected in its management activities, and whether employees understand the objectives.

 - Prepare, analyze, and verify annual reports, financial statements, and other records, using accepted accounting and statistical procedures to assess financial condition and facilitate financial planning.

-Auditors state the following job skills are important in their day-to-day work.
+When polled, Auditors say the following skills are most frequently used in their jobs: